emilybrokaw/liferay-learn/docs/courses/latest/en/7.4/liferay-dxp-7.4-for-technical-users/integrate-with-external-systems/optional-exercise-1-make-the-gradebook-configurable.md

 }
 ```

-Replace the contents of the `isDescriptionValid()` method with the code below (notice the highlighted code) and organize the missing imports.
+Replace the contents of the `isDescriptionValid()` method with the code below and organize the missing imports.

 ```java
 private boolean isDescriptionValid(